OlivierMounicq/XL-Deploy/README.md

 * myxldeployserver/deployit : the server (root url)
 * repository : the service
 * ci : the resource
-* Environments/StockDictionary : the dictionary ID.
+* Environments/StockDictionary : the dictionary ID (its type : udm.Dictionary).

 You can type this query in your browser adress textbox, and you will get the dictionary content in XML format.